scribe-org/Scribe-Data/src/scribe_data/unicode/UNICODE_INSTALLTION.md

 Please see the [installation guide for PyICU](https://gitlab.pyicu.org/main/pyicu#installing-pyicu) as the extension must be linked to ICU on your machine to work properly.

+## macOS Support

-Note that some of the commands may be incorrect.
+Note that some of the commands in the installation guide may be incorrect.
 On macOS you may need to do the following:

 ```bash
 # Instead of: